 Since version 3.6, this script is now in extended JSON Schema syntax.
 Hackolade easily generates the proper syntax without requiring any JSON Schema knowledge.

-A button lets the user apply to a selected instance the script to create databases, collections with optional $jsonschema validator, indexes, and sharding configuration
+A button lets the user apply to a selected instance the script to create databases, collections with optional $jsonschema validator, indexes, and sharding configuration, as well sa sample data if desired.

 The connection is established using a connection string including (IP) address and port (typically 27017), and authentication using username/password if applicable.
 X.409 SSL encryption can be specified, and SSH tunneling to a Cloud instance is supported as well.
 Hackolade also supports MongoDB Enterprise security features, with LDAP and Kerberos authentication.